AviatrixSystems/Docs/HowTos/security_bulletin_faq.rst

 Do we need a controller in each cloud environment like one AWS, one for Azure, etc. If not, how do I do multi-cloud traffic steering?
 ---------------------------------------------------------------------------------------------------------------------------------------

 No, you don’t.
 One Aviatrix Controller manages cloud deployment in AWS, Azure, GCP, and OCI.
-Aviatrix Controller launches gateways in each cloud and orchestrates your policies to build network segmentation and secure connectivity.
+Aviatrix Controller launches gateways in each cloud and orchestrates policies to build network segmentation and secure connectivity.

 How are gateway devices hardened?
 ---------------------------------

 Aviatrix gateways are virtual machines in the cloud launched from the Controller.

-  * User cannot login to Aviatrix Controller or Gateway instances, as the Controller SSH access is disabled.
+  * User cannot login to Aviatrix Controller, as the Controller SSH access is disabled.

   * User cannot login to the Aviatrix gateway as the SSH access is disabled.